duality-labs/hapi-indexer/README.md

 `block_range.from_height` update if requested) and after the initial data it may send updates to that data for as long as the user keeps the connection open.

+## Optional Price Data

+The approximate total value locked (TVL) in USD for each liquidity pair is used to sort the order of the liquidity pairs of the `/liquidity/pairs` endpoint.
+This is acheived through queries to CoinGecko using API keys passed in [ENV vars](#environment-variables).

+This sorting feature is useful for the API to provide, but is not strictly required: a UI using the endpoint data can calculate USD values independently and re-sort an unsorted list of liquidity pairs.

+This feature was added in PR: https://github.com/duality-labs/hapi-indexer/pull/40.

 ## Future Improvements

 The indexer is a work in progress, and many things may still be improved: